-Action or ActionScript: Computer code that tells Flash what to do.
+ActionScript: A computer code scripting language (similar to JavaScript) that tells Flash what to do.

 Frame: Basic unit in an animation - used to correspond to a single image in a movie, but now would represent everything that is happening at a discrete point in time.
 The actual length of time that a single frame appears on the screen is variable, and is determined by the Frame Rate, generally termed in Frames Per Second (fps).